JSHAMMR/geofencing-ios-swift/README.md

 </br>

 <h5> Geofencing monitoring in iOS has limitation as it supports circle region only  (CLCircularRegion).
-So We have to think in different way to implement polygon regions because the majority of regions are in polygon shape.</h5>
+So We have to think in different way to implement polygon regions because the majority of regions are in polygon shape.

-<h6> Because of that I used third party library which is Google map to check if the point lies of path coordinates and it worked successfully.</h6>
+ Because of that I used third party library which is Google map to check if the point lies of path coordinates and it worked successfully.</h5>

 </br>